ecilasun/tinysys/software/SDK/vpu.md

 ### Horizontal blanking interrupts

 The horizontal blanking interrupt is set up to trigger at a given scanline.
+The trigger will fire on the desired line, and for all lines below it until the handler detects and changes the new line to another, for example to generate copper-like effects.

-This allows for secondary uses of this interrupt as a vertical blanking interrupt, if one were to wait for last line of the video and swap the scan-out buffer.
+This allows for secondary uses of this interrupt as a vertical blanking interrupt, if one were to wait for last line of the video output (line 525) and swap the scan-out buffer.

-One could also change the interrupt scanline register on the VPU on the fly (from inside the interrupt handler) to generate copper effects or switch to an entirely diferent video resolution in the middle of a frame.

 For a full sample that uses the hblank handlers, see the sample code in 'samples/hblank' directory.